ICCV 2025 Workshop on AI-driven Skilled Activity Understanding, Assessment & Feedback Generation

 Introduction

 Imagine a world where computer vision-based systems can analyze a video of an athlete, a surgeon, a patient, or a factory worker and instantly provide expert-level actionable feedback---correcting techniques, identifying inefficiencies, and helping people refine their skills in real time.
 Thanks to rapid progress in video understanding, this vision is becoming reality.
 AI-powered systems can now analyze complex human activities, assess performance, and generate intelligent feedback, unlocking new possibilities in sports, healthcare, manufacturing, education, rehabilitation, and beyond.
-Through Expert Keynotes and Invited Contributions, this workshop will explore the cutting edge of skilled activity understanding, assessment, and feedback generation, bridging research and real-world applications.
+Through Expert Keynotes and Invited Contributions, this ICCV 2025 workshop will explore the cutting edge of skilled activity understanding, assessment, and feedback generation, bridging research and real-world applications.

 As AI systems become more capable of understanding human expertise, the implications are profound---empowering individuals with personalized coaching, democratized skill development, and scalable training solutions.
 We invite researchers, industry leaders, and practitioners to join us in shaping the future of AI-powered skill understanding.
 Whether working on foundational research, applied solutions, or real-world deployment, this workshop is an opportunity and forum to learn about and push the boundaries of how AI perceives, evaluates, and enhances human ability.